CS2103AUG2016-W09-C3/main/docs/UserGuide.md

 > 1. `ds/` Date start: If a start date is specified, program will only display tasks after this date.
 If the option is used without a specified date, it will use today's date.
 > 2. `de/` Date end: If an end date is specified, program will only display tasks before this date.
 If the option is used without a specified date, , it will use today's date.
 > 3. `s/` Sort by: Sorts the tasks in the order specified (`date`, `time`, `alphabetical`, `priority`).
 > 4. `df/` Done tasks: If this flag is specified, tasks that are marked done will be shown.
+The available done flags are "done", "not done" and "all".
 > 5. `rev/` Reverse: If this flag is specified, tasks will be listed in reverse order after sorting.

 **Notes**